-Pectus Excavatum (PE) is a deformity of the chest wall that causes several ribs and breastbone to grown inward to form a depression of the chest, giving it a concave (sunken) appearance.
+PPectus Excavatum (PE) is a deformity of the chest wall that causes several ribs and breastbone to grow inward to form a depression of the chest, giving it a concave (sunken) appearance.
 PE is one of the most common chest wall disorders in children.
 The opposite condition can also occur - the chest wall sticks out called pectus carinatum or pigeon chest.
 However, pectus excavatum is more common.
-While these conditions can be seen in infancy and childhood, chest disorders usually become more obvious as children grow.
+While these conditions can be seen in infancy and childhood, chest disorders usually become more evident as children grow.

-The sunken chest is normally noticed by a parent/caregiver or by a physician during a routine exam.
+The sunken chest is usually noticed by a parent/caregiver or a physician during a routine exam.
 If the patient, family and surgeon decide that surgery is needed, the following tests may be ordered:

-For the past 15 years, the pediatric surgeons at Arkansas Children's have corrected pectus excavatum using a minimally invasive technique called the Nuss procedure.
-The team also uses cryoablation, which temporarily freezes the nerves in the area of the surgery to help block pain.
-This helps control pain and shortens the hospital stay.
+For the past 15 years, the pediatric surgeons at Arkansas Children's have corrected pectus excavatum using the Nuss procedure's minimally invasive technique.
+The team also uses cryoablation, which temporarily freezes the nerves in the area of the surgery to help block pain, which helps control pain and shortens the hospital stay.

 If you are concerned that your child may have a chest wall disorder or you are seeking treatment, please call us to schedule an appointment with the general pediatric surgeons at Arkansas Children's.